 In recent years the professionals working in the construction industry were also subjected to small risk of exposure to anthrax spores.
 The risk of exposure becomes significant when working with historic plaster reinforces with animal hair, working in old tanneries or wool processing sites and during reclamation of former industrial sites linked with animal production.

-Our site surveyors will perform a comprehensive anthrax inspection which typically involves:
+Our site surveyors will perform a comprehensive anthrax testing which typically involves:

 · Visual inspection of the buildings and surrounding land

 · Collection of representative samples of building plaster or soil;

 · Recommendation of most appropriate management and remediation actions